 Do not extend oil change intervals from those specified when using synthetic lubricants.
+The Ford engine must be filled with full synthetic motor oil as specified on the previous page.

 Fill crankcase with correct amount of oil.
 When adding oil between oil changes, it is preferable to use the same brand as various oils may be incompatible.
 Refer to the Maintenance and Lubrication Section for recommended oil change intervals.